Article I – Name

 d.
 Life members who shall pay the life membership fee;

 e.
-Contributing members who shall pay the contributing membership fee;
+Members who are retired shall pay the retired membership fee;

 2. The amount of the membership dues for all categories of members shall be such as determined by the members at an annual general meeting.